Small plane crashes along Lincoln Highway in Ford Heights, Illinois, 1 injured

+The one unit small aircraft crashed into a wooded area off of Lincoln Highway just west of I-394 around 5:09 p.m., according Illinois State Police.

-So far, the pilot has non-life threatening injuries and taken to a nearby hospital.
+State police said the pilot was taken to a nearby hospital with non-life threatening injuries.
 It is not known what circumstances led to the crash.

-The northbound and southbound ramp to Lincoln Highway were closed at approximately 5:50 p.m. for the investigation.
+The northbound and southbound ramp to Lincoln Highway were closed at approximately 5:50 p.m. for the investigation, state police said.

 First responders remained on the scene as of 6 p.m.
-The investigation is still underway.
+State police said the investigation is still underway and no further information is available at this time.

 Small plane crashes along Lincoln Highway in Ford Heights, Illinois, 1 injured